fireblocks/fireblocks-network-link/DESCRIPTION.md

 * Added the POST convert endpoint.
 	* This endpoint is available to banks only.
 * Added a Coin Class:
-		- 'FIAT' - A government issued currency
+		- 'FIAT' - Includes both government issued currencies and bank-issued tokens which are pegged to government issued currencies.
 * Added Account Types :
 		- DDA
         - Checking